Bethlehem Shipbuilding Corporation (BethShip)

 - Bethlehem Pennsylvania Shipyards (Beaumont, TX)

-If you worked at a BethShiph facility and now have an asbestos disease, contact a mesothelioma lawyer to learn how you can seek compensation.
+If you worked at a BethShiph facility and now have an asbestos disease, contact a mesothelioma lawyer to learn how to seek compensation.
+You may be eligible to file a lawsuit or to make a claim with an asbestos trust fund.

 Resources and Help for Asbestos Victims